balkishan121/Fault-Current-Calculator-/README.md

-# Fault-Current-Calculator-
+Fault Current Calculator using Symmetrical Fault Analysis Introduction
+Short-circuit faults are among the most critical disturbances in power systems, often leading to equipment damage or outages.
+To ensure safety, accurate fault current estimation is essential for selecting circuit breaker capacities.
+This project creates a lightweight calculator that applies symmetrical fault analysis formulas to compute fault MVA and breaker ratings.
 By using basic system parameters as input, the tool offers a simple and effective way to link theory with practice in fault analysis.
+Abstract
+The reliable operation of electrical power systems depends heavily on the ability to detect and isolate faults quickly to minimize equipment damage and ensure safety.
+Symmetrical fault analysis provides a straightforward yet powerful approach to estimating fault levels in a power system.
+This project presents the development of a simple Fault Current Calculator that computes fault MVA and circuit breaker capacity based on given system parameters such as line impedances, generator ratings, and transformer data.
+Using standard formulas from symmetrical fault analysis, the tool is implemented in a user-friendly environment (Java /Excel) to enable quick computation without requiring advanced simulation software.
+The calculator provides a practical and educational solution for students and engineers to understand fault analysis concepts and to determine circuit breaker ratings for reliable system protection.